 Internet Protocol Television is a system where television is delivered via the internet, normally through a broadband connection.
 To use this on a regular TV a set-top box is needed, which should be provided by your ISP.
 IPTV provides programs and shows on demand, and you can also fast-forward, rewind, stop and pause live programs.
 For more information on IPTV, read our "What is IPTV?" guide.

-A unit of storage, short for megabit.
-A bit is a 1 or a 0, and a mega bit is 1,000,000 of these.
+Mb is a unit of storage, short for megabit.
+A bit is a 1 or a 0, and a megabit is 1,024,000 of these.
+Megabits per second is how broadband speeds are usually listed as they reflect how much data can be transferred within a second.
 In broadband terms, the higher the Mbps (megabits per second), the faster the broadband.
-Internet connections are usually between 0.5Mbps and 24Mbps in the UK, with only cable services providing higher speeds of up to 152Mbps.
-Click here for the uSwitch Bits and Bytes Explained guide.
+Depending upon your location and provider, internet connections in the UK can range between 17Mbps and 330Mbps in the UK.
+For more information on bits and bytes, click here for the uSwitch Bits and Bytes Explained guide.

 Broadband for your laptop or tablet.
 All you need is a USB connection and you can get broadband while 'on the go' or 'mobile'.
 This uses 4G technology, which is the same used by smartphones.
 Compare mobile broadband packages now.

 ISPs usually charge you monthly for your broadband, unless you pay upfront for a year’s contract.
 Prices can vary widely depending upon the package and provider you choose.
 If you think you're overpaying, you can compare cheap broadband packages here.

 A method of transferring data so it can processed as a steady or constant stream.
 This is in contrast to downloading, where the whole file must be transferred to the user's device before it can be viewed.
 Streaming is normally used as a means of viewing media without actually downloading the information, essentially listening to or watching media ‘live’.